Get all the info you'll need to create an elegant and efficient spa-like retreat in your home.

 When considering the design of the main bathroom, your first task is to determine how, and by whom, it'll be used.
 Most commonly, two people will use a main bathroom.
 This means you'll need to design the bathroom both for co-use — which is to say, both people using it at the same time — and for co-storage, meaning the accessories, linens and other bathroom implements of both individuals will need adequate (and likely separate) storage space.

 One approach that's popular in main bathrooms is a long vanity with two sinks.
 This will allow both people to use the sinks simultaneously, and it should also afford plenty of space for accessories to be placed on the countertop during grooming activities.

-Many master bathrooms add elegance to efficiency, with features like a claw-foot or whirlpool tub used as a centerpiece of the bathroom.
+Many main bathrooms add elegance to efficiency, with features like a claw-foot or whirlpool tub used as a centerpiece of the bathroom.
 Other elegant but useful features can include high-end flooring options, bench seating with built-in storage for linens, or a separate, private toilet area.

 - Spa-Inspired Main Bathroom

 - Corner Bathtub Design Ideas